Kursula/PredictLite/README.md

 - epochs: neural network training epoch count.
 Default = 30.
 - random_seed: integer seed for random function.
 Set this when results must be possible to reproduce.
 Default = None.
 - verbose: boolean value that enables/disables status and debug prints.
 Default = True.
+- fit_existing_model: boolean value that can be set True when retraining a existing model.
+Retraining will not update preprocessing parameters or embedding mapping.

 ## Inference